lokalized/lokalized-java/README.md

 There is one deliberate exception to generated-over-caller output precedence: every language-form `value`, `range.start`, and `range.end` name always reads the raw caller input.
 A generated definition named `count` may supply the rendered `{{count}}`, while another definition with `"value": "count"` still classifies the caller's raw `count`.
-Use distinct input and output names, such as `count` and `countText`, to avoid surprising catalogs.
+Use distinct input and output names, such as `count` and `countText`, to avoid surprising localized strings behavior.
 A generated value cannot satisfy a missing selector input.

 Expression-selected and language-form fragments share recursive dependency expansion, cycle detection, depth and